AI Glossary

 Learning Rate

-A setting in machine learning training that controls how much the model adjusts its parameters in response to estimated errors during each training step.
+A hyperparameter in machine learning training that controls how much the model adjusts its parameters in response to the estimated error each time the model weights are updated.
 It affects how quickly and effectively the model learns.

-A type of recurrent neural network architecture that is particularly good at learning from sequential data, like text or time series data.
+A type of recurrent neural network architecture that is particularly good at learning from sequential data, like text or time series.
 LSTMs can remember information over long sequences, making them useful for natural language processing.

 Machine Consciousness